sul-dlss/SearchWorks/README.md

 ## Testing

-There are two testing tasks: `rake ci` and `rake jenkins`
+There is one testing task: `rake ci`

 #### ci

 This is intended for running tests against the fixtures in the local index.

     $ rake ci

-#### jenkins

-This is intended for running production data integration tests against the remote index.

-    $ TEST_SOLR_URL=http://example-solr.stanford.edu:8983/solr rake jenkins